Vitamin Inhalation Science

 Ultimately, the existing data speaks for itself when it comes to the efficacy of B12 inhalation.
 It is many times more efficient than pill absorption, and comparable only to injections (though injections are still the most efficient).

-Each Inhale Vitamin diffuser has the equivalent of 10 x 1mg Vitamin B12 shots.
+Each Inhale Vitamin inhaler has the equivalent 1mg of Vitamin B12.

 But is inhalation really that much better than taking pills?